9Alpha9/travel-web/README.md

 ## Sass Compilling Extension
 I'm using Sass for create a external Css for better styles, so u need Sass compiler extensions on your Code Editor for create a Css with Sass styles components.
 After you install the extensions, click Watch Sass and start styling component with Sass.

 ## Run The Projects
-run the projects by type this command in to terminal
+Finnal steps.
+Run the projects by type this command in to terminal.
 ```bash
 > run Xampp or another Database engine
 npm run watch